 - Once your device is in bootloader mode, issue the following command to unlock bootloader:

 If the above command doesn’t work, run this command (older devices need this): fastboot oem unlock

 - (Not applicable for all) If you get a confirmation screen on your device.
 Press Volume Up button to highlight Yes and press Power button to select it.
 This will begin the bootloader unlocking process, which shouldn’t last more than a couple of minutes.

 - Once the bootloader is unlocked, your device will reboot into bootloader mode.
 You need to boot it into the system now using the command below:

-- During reboot, your device will go through a factory reset and then finally boot into system.
+- During the reboot, your device will go through a factory reset and then finally boot into the system.

 That’s all.
 Your Android device’s bootloader is now unlocked now you can proceed to TWRP:

 - Download TWRP recovery image (*.img) for your Android device.

 - Now copy this image file to C:\adb folder where the ADB/Fastboot binaries will be present.